Chain-of-Action: Faithful and Multimodal Question Answering through Large Language Models: Experiments

-In a further analysis detailed in Table~\ref{tab:steps}, we delve into the complexity of reasoning processes in various methods.
+\textbf{Complexity of reasoning processes.} In a further analysis in Table~\ref{tab:steps}, we delve into the complexity of reasoning processes in baselines.
 Our framework exhibits a higher average number of reasoning steps when decomposing complex questions.
 This metric is vital, highlighting the framework's capability to engage in a multi-step inference process, a capability that is essential for solving intricate problems that require more than surface-level understanding.
 The fact that our framework outperforms others in this measure suggests that it can better understand and navigate the layers of complexity within questions, which is a testament to the sophisticated reasoning algorithms it employs.

-Additionally, Table~\ref{tab:usage} explores the average frequency of LLM usage per question.
-Our framework shows a reduced frequency, reflecting the CoA framework's efficiency in minimizing LLM usage costs.
+\textbf{Efficiency of current framework.} Table~\ref{tab:tokens} and Table~\ref{tab:usage} explores the average system latency and LLM usage per question.
+We choose these 4 datasets compared to 8 datasets in Table~\ref{tab:results} because they represent more complex tasks compared to the others.
+These datasets require higher number of reasoning steps and exhibit a greater misleading ratio by IR, which presents a more challenging benchmark.
+We believe focusing on complex datasets allows us to more distinctly demonstrate the superior performance of CoA in scenarios that are not only more demanding but also more indicative of real-world applications.
+CoA shows a reduced cost, reflecting the CoA's efficiency in minimizing system latency and LLM usage.
 It is a vital attribute for addressing complex issues with lower expenditure.
-This aspect suggests that our CoA surpasses others in this respect.
+It suggests that CoA surpasses others with \textbf{detecting knowledge boundaries} of LLM.

-Lastly, Table~\ref{tab:mislead} scrutinizes the methods in terms of their susceptibility to being misled by external knowledge.
+\textbf{Misleading of external knowledge.} Table~\ref{tab:mislead} scrutinizes the methods in terms of their susceptibility to being misled by external knowledge.
 This is a nuanced aspect of framework evaluation, as it speaks to the framework's ability to discern relevant from irrelevant information, a nontrivial task in the age of information overload.
 Our framework emerges as the most resistant to misinformation, maintaining high accuracy even when interfacing with external data sources.
 This reveals not only the advanced data parsing and filtering capabilities of CoA but also its potential to mitigate the risks associated with the proliferation of false LLM-generated information.